zhugegy/Das-Boot/README.md

 Remote PC control (Windows Platform).

 For study purpose only.
-Needs Visual Studio 2015 (or later versions) and C++11 to complie.
+Needs Visual Studio 2015 (or later versions) and C++11 to compile.

 Video Demo: [Vimeo](https://vimeo.com/435450607)